-Subject to compliance with the guiding principles for lawful processing of personal data including data security, the resulting data can be transferred to a third party or affiliate, provided that the relevant individual has been informed of this and has provided their consent (where consent is being relied upon as a legal basis for the processing of the data according to a legitimate purpose and is not excessive).
+Subject to compliance with the guiding principles for lawful processing of personal data including data security, the resulting data can be transferred to a third party or affiliate provided that the relevant individual has been informed of this, and has provided their consent (where consent is being relied upon as a legal basis for the processing of the data according to a legitimate purpose - as discussed below - and is not excessive).
 Contracts between the sending and recipient entities would need to contain provisions to reflect the GDPR requirements.
-The GDPR also requires certain criteria to be included in contracts between data controllers (the entities that determine the purposes and means of the personal data processing) and data processors (the entities that process personal data on behalf of data controllers).
+The GDPR also requires certain criteria to be included in contracts between data controllers, the entities that determine the purposes and means of the personal data processing, and with data processors, the entities that process personal data on behalf of data controllers.

-If the personal data is intended to be transferred to a country outside of the European Economic Area, the relevant individuals would need to explicitly consent to this, or certain protective mechanisms would need to be put in place.
-Such mechanisms include the EU-US Privacy Shield or standard contractual clauses that have been approved by the European Commission, or binding corporate internal rules for data transfers within multinational companies.
+If it is intended that the personal data will be transferred to a country outside of the European Economic Area, the relevant individuals would need to consent explicitly to this, or certain protective mechanisms would need to be put in place.
+Such mechanisms include the EU-US Privacy Shield or standard contractual clauses that have been approved by the European Commission or binding corporate internal rules for data transfers within multinational companies.

-2.6 Further Requirements
+2.7 Further Requirements for the Creation of a Database